 Each year at the AGM the members elect 5 new board members on the 10 member board (terms are for two years) The Board meets four times per year.
 At the first board meeting after the AGM, the chair of the board meeting is elected by the board members.

 The ISIC Association is the sole shareholder of the legal entity ‘ISIC Global Office BV’ (IGO).
 IGO manages and administers the ISIC Association from its office seat in Amsterdam.
 The General Manager of the ISIC Association reports to the board in the board meetings and together with the ISIC Board to the members in the AGM.

 The IGO is a not-for-profit organisation.
 Positive surpluses made are gifted to the ISIC Association.
-The ISIC Association uses these funds build strong reserves aimed at the organisation’s continuity, and to invest back into projects related to the ISIC card or to education in general.
+The ISIC Association uses these funds to build strong reserves aimed at the organisation’s continuity, and to invest back into projects related to the ISIC card or to education in general.

 The ISIC Association is a founding and longstanding member of the World Youth Student and Educational Travel Confederation.
-In addition, the ISIC Association is currently candidate-affiliate member in the World Tourism Organisation (UNWTO) and has an endorsement agreement with the UNESCO.
+In addition, the ISIC Association is currently a candidate-affiliate member in the World Tourism Organisation (UNWTO) and has an endorsement agreement with the UNESCO.